Our Process

 Did You Know...

-We can use this method to determine possible paths and ways of navigation.
-Considering the interface (option and selection buttons, types of menus, etc.) in the wireframe, we can think about the website's usability from the beginning of its development.
+This method can be used to determine possible paths and ways of navigation.
+By considering the user interface (option and selection buttons, types of menus, etc.) in the wireframe, you can think about the website's usability from the beginning of its development.

-The preparation of wireframes allows you to estimate and plan:
+The preparation of wireframes allows you to estimate and plan the following:

-Wireframe, prototype, and UX mockups of a website or application should be considered an essential part of the documentation and organization of work.
+Wireframes, prototypes, and UX mockups of a website or application should be considered essential parts of the documentation and organization of work.
+Wireframes are also a perfect solution for a client looking for a contractor who wants to know how much it costs to create a website.

 The widespread use of wireframes (regardless of the project size) is due to their many advantages.

-• collect feedback – customer, project team, and users feedback
+• Collect feedback — customer, project team, and user feedback

-How to make a mockup?
-UX Wireframe Design
+How to make a wireframe?
+UX wireframe design

 The future website or application should be a product of these two expectations.

-Thanks to the simplified form and focus on the "mechanics" of the tool, we can see how quickly and effectively the customer and user will be able to achieve their objectives.
+Thanks to the simplified form and focus on the "mechanics" of the tool, you can see how quickly and effectively the customer and user can achieve their objectives.

-We can see the product's potential in its most obvious, crucial layer – usability.
+You can see the product's potential in its most obvious and crucial layer — usability.

 Did You Know...

 The product skeletons should be as simple as possible while being as communicative as possible.
-Their visual embellishment is unnecessary, but it should not be at the expense of the legibility of the drawing.
-A wireframe (website mockup) conveys general ideas, not details.
+Their visual embellishment is unnecessary, but it shouldn't be at the expense of the legibility of the drawing.
+A wireframe conveys general ideas, not details.

-If the concepts are not understood immediately, in an obvious way, it usually means that they were poorly presented on a piece of paper.
+If the concepts aren't understood immediately, in an obvious way, it usually means that they were poorly presented.

-For the record, concepts (e.g., website mockup) can be good or bad, but they cannot be incomprehensible.
+For the record, concepts can be good or bad but can't be incomprehensible.

-Especially since the ease and speed of creating a Wireframe allow the opportunity to multiply ideas and confront different solutions with stakeholders' expectations.
+This is especially true since the ease and speed of creating a wireframe allow you to develop multiple ideas and confront different solutions with stakeholders' expectations.

 UX Design